When outputting variables, it also supports using filters to perform primary data filtering, format is:

 {% endautoescape %}

-All the filter tags mentioned above can be used{% filter 标签名 %}内容{% endfilter %}
+All the filter tags mentioned above can be used{% filter 标签名 %}内容{% endfilter %}to use.
+For example:

 {% filter lower %}This is a nice test; let's see whether it works.
 Foobar. {{ simple.xss }}{% endfilter %}